Families of self-inverse functions and dilogarithm identities: Properties related to the scale factor

-We may also ask a following question.
+with $ b=a_{c}+2$.
+This leads us toward the following question.
 What will the parameter $p$ be if the critical shape factor $a_{c}=0$?
 In practice, this means that the maximum of the $A_{tot}(a,p)$-function is also at $a_{c}=0$.
 Hence, we are dealing with the $\gemini_{0}(x)$-function, since $a=a_{c}=0$.
 Now, we can write